BattletechModders/Abilifier/README.md

 `enableTrace` and `enableLog` (bools) allow logging.

 `enableResolverator` - bool, enables pilot resolve overhaul module

+`disableResolveAttackGround` - bool, enabled by default, only used in CAE/CAC build. disable resolve processing for all "attack ground" attacks. also disable resolve bonus/malus for % shots hit/missed for weapons that proc AOE damage or mines.

 ~~`resolveGenTacticsMult` - float, multiplier modifies resolve generation according to tactics skill.
 Initialized as an actor stat, which can be modified be equipment, abilities, etc.~~ deprecated. just alter resolveGenBaseMult using traits.